swapnshweta/Docker_compose/README.md

 docker compose up   ----> run ---> docker-compose.yml
 docker run  ---->  -d

+# docker-compose up --build
 What is Redis?
 -Redis stands for Remote Dictionary Server.
 -It’s an open-source, in-memory data store that can be used as a:

-Database
+- Database
-Cache
+- Cache
-Message broker
+- Message broker
-#  It’s super fast because all the data is stored in memory (RAM),
+- It’s super fast because all the data is stored in memory (RAM),
-# rather than on disk.
+- rather than on disk.
 Redis is often used in web applications to store frequently accessed data,
-# like session data, counters, or user preferences, because it can retrieve and store data almost instantly.
+- like session data, counters, or user preferences, because it can retrieve and store data almost instantly.

 Where Redis is Used
 -Web applications (Node.js, Django, Flask)